turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_{custom_resource_singular_name}.md

                   description: List of status conditions to indicate the status of certificates.
 Known condition types are `Ready` and `Issuing`.
                   type: array
                   items:
-                    description: CertificateCondition contains condition information for an Certificate.
+                    description: CertificateCondition contains condition information for a Certificate.
                     type: object
                     required:
                       - status